aaronparker/evergreen/docs/issues.md

 !!! info "Note"
     `VMwareHorizonClient` returns the Horizon Client in .tar format.
 This the same URL used when the Horizon Client updates itself - you will need to unpack the .tar file to retrieve the executable installer.

-### Zoom

-`Zoom` returns versions as `Latest` for some downloads - the source used by this function does not provide a method for determining the version number.
-Also see [Zoom currently failing](https://github.com/aaronparker/Evergreen/issues/200)